yao8839836/tcm_bert/README.md

 ## Data

+The Copyright of the dataset used in the paper belongs to [China Knowledge Centre for Engineering Sciences and Technology](http://zcy.ckcest.cn/tcm/).
+The dataset is for research use only.

 Training, validation and test records are in ./TCMdata/train.txt, ./TCMdata/val.txt and ./TCMdata/test.txt

 Six example external unlabeled clinical records are in ./TCMdata/domain_corpus.txt.
 Due to [CKCEST](http://zcy.ckcest.cn/tcm/) policy, we could not provide all 46,205 records.
 But we provide our fine-tuned models.